aboutcode-org/aboutcode-toolkit/SPECIFICATION.rst

 - modified: Set this flag to yes if the component has been modified.
 Defaults to no when absent.

+- internal_use_only: Set this flag to yes if the component is used internal only.
+  Defaults to no when absent.

 Optional Extension fields
 ~~~~~~~~~~~~~~~~~~~~~~~~~